Lutz987/Lutz987/README.md

 ## Hi there 👋

-- 🌱 I’m currently learning using github and programming!
+- 🌱 I’m currently learning using github and programming(mainly python)!